dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 ## Step 1: Initialize a Model
-The DoubleMachineLearning constructor takes at least three arguments—covariates, a treatment statuses, and outcomes, all of which may be either an array or any struct that implements the Tables.jl interface (e.g. DataFrames).
+The DoubleMachineLearning constructor takes at least three arguments—covariates, a treatment statuses, and outcomes, all of which may be either an AbstractArray or any struct that implements the Tables.jl interface (e.g. DataFrames).
 This estimator supports binary, count, or continuous treatments and binary, count, continuous, or time to event outcomes.

 !!! note
     Non-binary categorical outcomes are treated as continuous.